 - To observe social distancing, essential travel is limited to the available seating for passengers on all vehicles.
 No standing will be allowed.
 Travel will be one-way with mandatory deboarding at end of line in order to minimize any occurrence of individuals attempting to ride non-essentially.
 Security will be strategically placed at stops along the routes to help monitor adherence.
 Additionally, rear door boarding is in effect until further notice

 - Hand sanitizers are installed on all vehicles.

 - Signs inside all restrooms encouraging people to wash their hands.

 - All buses are detailed four times a month to ensure cleanliness.

 - All buses used in service go through a through cleaning daily, in addition to their four times a month detailing.

-- All bus operators will have hand wipes, masks upon request.
+- All bus operators and passengers will have hand wipes, masks upon request.